POM: Prescription only medicine

 In clinical trials with pregnant women, the systemic administration of clindamycin during the second and third trimesters, has not been associated with an increased frequency of congenital abnormalities.

 Clindamycin should be used during the first trimester of pregnancy only if clearly needed.
 There are no adequate and well-controlled studies in pregnant women during the first trimester of pregnancy.

-It is not known whether clindamycin is excreted in human milk following use of Dalacin T Topical Lotion.
-However, orally and parenterally administered clindamycin has been reported to appear in breast milk.
-Because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether clindamycin is excreted in human breast milk following use of Dalacin T Topical Lotion.
+Clindamycin has been reported to appear in human breast milk in ranges from <0.5 to 3.8 μg/mL following systemic use.

 Fertility studies in rats treated orally with clindamycin revealed no effects on fertility or mating ability.

 Clindamycin has no or negligible influence on the ability to drive and use machines.

 The table below lists the adverse reactions identified through clinical trial experience and post-marketing surveillance by system organ class and frequency.
 Adverse reactions identified from post-marketing experience are included in italics.
 The frequency grouping is defined using the following convention: Very common (≥1/10); Common (≥1/100 to <1/10); Uncommon (≥1/1,000 to <1/100); Rare (≥1/10,000 to <1/1,000); Very Rare (<1/10,000) and Not known (frequency cannot be estimated from the available data).
 Within each frequency grouping, undesirable effects are presented in order of decreasing seriousness.

 (≥ 1/1 000 to <1/100)

 Not Known (cannot be estimated from available data)